-Chatham Rock Phosphate Ltd holds an exploration licence over an area off the coast of New Zealand believed to have significant seabed deposits of rock phosphate and other potentially valuable minerals.
+Chatham Rock Phosphate Ltd holds a mining permit over an area off the coast of New Zealand with significant seabed deposits of rock phosphate and other potentially valuable minerals.

-The licence area of 4,726 square kilometres is 450 km east of Christchurch, at shallow depths on the Chatham Rise and in New Zealand territory.
+The permit area of 820 sq km is 450 km east of Christchurch, at 400 m water depths on the Chatham Rise and in New Zealand territory.

-Rock phosphate is an essential ingredient of manufactured fertiliser and can be applied directly to pasture with less environmental damage than super- phosphate from run-off.
-Extensive exploration in the 1970s and 1980s identified the potential for a 100-year supply for the New Zealand market.
-Recent substantial increases in the market value of rock phosphate and advances in offshore extraction technology mean it is now feasible to harvest this resource.
-The deposits are comprised of nodules lying on the seabed at relatively shallow depths and the relevant technological components for such extraction is used routinely.
+Rock phosphate is an essential ingredient of manufactured fertiliser and can be applied directly to pasture with less environmental damage than super-phosphate from run-off.
+Extensive exploration in the 1960s, 70s and 80s identified the potential for a 100-year supply for the New Zealand market.
+Recent substantial increases in the market value of rock phosphate and advances in offshore extraction technology mean it is now viable to harvest this resource.
+The deposits are comprised of nodules lying on the seabed and the relevant technological components for such extraction is used routinely.

-Our work has focussed on compiling and consolidating existing information and data pertaining to the Chatham Rise phosphate deposit and related marine environment, as well as acquiring additional data to fill in any information gaps.
-Activities in our work programme include the following:
+Our work has focussed on compiling and consolidating existing information and data pertaining to the Chatham Rise phosphate deposit and related marine environment, and acquiring significant additional data to fill in any information gaps.

 - Chatham Rock Phosphate holds 100% of the 4,726 square kilometre permit area (MPL 50270).
 A report by DJ Cullen of the NZ Oceanographic institute published in 1987 estimated the area could contain 100 million tonnes of rock phosphate.
 Preliminary studies indicate the rock phosphate can be extracted using existing technology for much less than the cost of buying and importing it from Morocco.